Employee Probation Period in China

 - Salary in the probation period

-- The consequences of violating the rules of probation period
+- The consequences of violating the rules of the probation period

 If you have your own business in China, at some point in time, you may feel the need to hire local Chinese personnel.
-Being an employer in China, certain obligations have to be followed relating to employment contracts of your employees.
-Inability to follow suit will subject the employer to administrative and/or civil liability.
+Being an employer in China, certain obligations have to be followed relating to the employment contracts of your employees.
+The inability to follow suit will subject the employer to administrative and/or civil liability.
 Read further to know more about them:

 Employment contract term